Comparing partner programs: affiliate vs. referral

 On the other hand, referral programs are partner programs where companies incentivize their customers to refer new customers to them.
 Referral programs offer program rewards such as discounts, free products, or cash rewards to customers who successfully refer new customers.

 Typically a customer will receive a referral link upon signing up or purchasing your product.
-Existing and new customers get a one-time reward by sharing the link and inviting their friends and family to try the product.
+Existing and new customers receive a one-time reward for sharing the link and inviting friends and family to try the product.
 The reward is usually non-monetary, such as credits or discounts.

 Reward example: A $20 credit for every new customer referred to the business.